 Kid develop communication skills in their toddler and preschooler years.
 What they can explain in words is what defines the world around them.
 For children in their developmental stages, enhancing their vocabulary positively affects their cognitive development.

 One of the best ways to enforce language and vocabulary is with word games.
-There are many to choose from, each with different levels of difficulty.
+There are many puzzles benefit your child’s cognitive development

 The easiest are word searches, which are a grid of letters with words hidden between them.
 Finding all the words help children broaden their vocabulary and spelling skills.